Table of Contents

 Bentota is a warm beach holiday destination, where the temperature and humidity are high.
 The lightweight, cotton dress is the best attire to wear in Bentota.
-Cotton t-shirt and cotton short is a perfect dress during your stay in Bentota.
-However, please don’t go to the cities and walk on the main roads if you only wearing a swimming suit.
+A cotton t-shirt and cotton shorts are a perfect dress during your stay in Bentota.
+However, please don’t go to the cities and walk on the main roads if you only wear a swimming suit.

 The best time for a beach holiday in Bentota is from November to April.

-High-temperature hovering around 35 degrees Celcius, high humidity about 90% and constant water temperature 32 degrees Celsius.
+High-temperature hovering around 35 degrees Celcius, high humidity of about 90% and constant water temperature of 32 degrees Celsius.
 However, if you head to Bentota for a beach tour, you should be aware of the monsoon weather pattern.
-The monsoon occurring in Bentota from April to November and this is the main rainy season in the area.
+The monsoon occurs in Bentota from April to November and this is the main rainy season in the area.

 Bentota water sports

 Bentota is one of the most popular water sports centres on the island.
-The Bentota beach resort is surrounded by the sea as well as the Bentota river allowing the guests to engaged on various waterbased fun-filled activities.
+The Bentota beach resort is surrounded by the sea as well as the Bentota river allowing the guests to engage in various water-based fun-filled activities.
 The combination of river-based water sports, as well as sea-based water sports, can be practised here.
-Boating, fishing, surfing, diving, snorkelling and most other waterbased activities can be performed here.
+Boating, fishing, surfing, diving, snorkelling and most other water-based activities can be performed here.